Season 1892/93

 The delay caused by the much-delayed tie with Cowlairs meant that Queen's Park had to play Scottish Cup matches on one Saturday after another and, on 18 February 1893, Queen's were in semi-final action.
 Their opponents were Broxburn Shamrock.
 The match had to compete with the Glasgow Cup Final between Celtic and Rangers at nearby Cathkin Park but a respectable crowd of 5,000 was present in Hampden Park.
 The game was extremely rough.
 The Glasgow Herald commented that Broxburn Shamrock were "disciples of the physical school of football, in which force rather than skill is the dominating factor."
 Queen's Park enjoyed the majority of the early play and took the lead in 25 minutes through either Davidson "Dyke" Berry or Jimmy Hamilton.
 Minutes later, Hamilton doubled the lead after a clever passing move.
 Just on half-time, there was a controversial incident.
 A Mulvey shot hit Bob Smellie's hand and it looked to be a deliberate offence.
 However, the referee ruled that it was accidental and gave a foul (indirect free kick) rather than a penalty kick.
 Nothing came of the free kick.
 Feeling were running high among the spectators and there was a fight in a corner of the ground.
 Broxburn, with the benefit of the wind, had a good spell at the start of the second half.
 The playing surface was becoming badly cut up and was now much more in keeping with the condition of the visitors' pitch in Broxburn.
 Willie Lambie was kicked by an opponent and had to retire from the game limping badly.
 Despite this handicap, Queen's increased their lead through Dyke Berry after powerful play by Jimmy Hamilton.
 Shamrock pulled a goal back from a scrimmage but Jimmy Hamilton restored the Spiders' three-goal advantage soon afterwards.
 A few minutes from time, McCann scored a second for Broxburn to make the final score 4-2 for Queen's Park.

 Queen's Park's opponents in the Scottish Cup Final were Celtic, the conquerors of the Spiders a year previously.
 The final was arranged for Saturday 25 February 1893.
 However, when the two sides arrived at Rangers' Ibrox Park for the game, they discovered that the pitch was as hard as iron after a heavy overnight frost and unplayable, despite sand and hay having been spread over much of the playing surface.
 There were no provisions in place at the time for pre-match pitch inspections.
-Although a cup tie was out of the question on a treacherous surface, the clubs decided to play a friendly as there were 20,000 spectators in the ground expecting to see a match.
+Although a cup tie was out of the question on a treacherous surface, the clubs decided to play a friendly as there were 27,000 spectators in the ground expecting to see a match.
 The play was reasonably good in the first half considering the difficult conditions.
 Both sides had spells of dominance.
 However, the situation altered just before half-time when Tom Robertson left the field limping badly, leaving the Spiders to play the rest of the match with ten men.
 The depleted Queen's side held their own in the second half, until they lost a soft goal in 70 minutes.
 Tom Towie hit the ball towards goal.
 The Spiders' defenders left it to each other and the ball passed between the posts for the only score of the game.
 Celtic held the upper hand to the end, although by this stage the game was not being taken too seriously by the players.
 Word had leaked out at half-time that a friendly match was being played rather than the Cup Final.
 By the end of the match, however, many spectators still thought they had been viewing a cup tie.

 The fact that a friendly match had been played rather than the Cup Final caused a deal of anger and resentment.
 Spectators claimed that they had been swindled.
 In recognition of the mood of the public, Queen's Park decided to donate their share of the gate receipts to charity.
+The three infirmaries in Glasgow received £40 each and £30 was donated to the Sick Children's Hospital.

 Queen's Park had no match on Saturday 4 March but a number of Spiders' players were involved in trial matches at Hampden Park to assist in selecting the Scotland sides for the upcoming international matches with Wales, Ireland and England.